Dadasaheb Phalke Award: Similarly named awards

 Several other awards and film festivals have been named after Dadasaheb Phalke, sometimes leading to confusion.
-Such awards include the Dadasaheb Phalke International Film Festival, Dadasaheb Phalke Film Foundation Awards, Dadasaheb Phalke Excellence Awards,..etc. which are unrelated to the award conferred by the Directorate of Film Festivals.
-Some prominent filmmakers, such as Shyam Benegal, have proposed that the Government of India step in to prevent such use of the Dadasaheb Phalke name but the Information and Broadcasting ministry has said that it could not do so since the names of the new awards are not an exact copy.
+Such awards include the Dadasaheb Phalke International Film Festival, Dadasaheb Phalke Film Foundation Awards, Dadasaheb Phalke Excellence Awards, etc. which are unrelated to the award conferred by the Directorate of Film Festivals.
+Some prominent filmmakers, such as Shyam Benegal, have proposed the Government of India step in to prevent such use of the Dadasaheb Phalke name but the Information and Broadcasting ministry has said it could not do so since the names of the new awards are not an exact copy.